On Euler's rotation theorem: On Euler's rotation theorem

-\item If $\fm$ does not preserve orientations then $\fm$ is either an inversion in $C$, a reflection in a plane through $C$, or a \emph{rotary reflection}, a reflection in a plane $\pi$ through $C$ followed by a rotation about a line through $C$ perpendicular to $\pi$. \end{itemize} \end{theorem}
+\begin{theorem} Let $\fm$ be a rigid motion in space with a fixed point, $C$, and suppose $\fm$ is not the identity. \begin{itemize} \item{\emph{(Euler)}} If $\fm$ is an orientation preserving isometry then $\fm$ is a rotation about a line through $C$. \item If $\fm$ does not preserve orientations then $\fm$ is either an inversion in $C$, a reflection in a plane through $C$, or a \emph{rotary reflection}~\footnote{Note that an inversion is the special case of a rotary reflection corresponding to the composition of reflections in 3 perpendicular planes.}, a reflection in a plane $\pi$ through $C$ followed (or preceded) by a rotation about a line through $C$ perpendicular to $\pi$. \end{itemize} \end{theorem}